patdaburu/Motherlode/README.md

 sudo apt-get install -y postgresql postgresql-contrib
 ```

-####Install PostgreSQL (Windows)
-You can download PostgreSQL for any supported platform from the [project download page](https://www.postgresql.org/download/).

-1. Download the installer and run it.
-2. Use StackBuilder to install the PostGIS stack.
-3. Add postgres.exe to the path.

-#####Add the PostgreSQL `bin` Directory to Your Path (Optional)
-While it's not absolutely necessary to do so, adding the PostgreSQL `bin` directory to your `%PATH` variable makes it a lot simpler to run commands.
-(Also, the rest of this document refers to PostgreSQL application without specifying the path.)
-It's here on a default install: C:\Program Files\PostgreSQL\9.6\bin

 ####Create the Mother User and Database
 ```sh
 sudo -u postgres createuser -P mother